 CBD Oil and Pregnancy: What do the studies say about it?

-While it is true that CBD is an extract from a cannabis plant but its chemical is radically different from those that produce a high in humans.
+While it is true that CBD is an extract from a cannabis plant, its chemical is radically different from those that produce a high in humans.
 A chemical compound called Tetrahydrocannabinol (THC) that can also be extracted from a Cannabis plant produces the high actually.
 CBD is just negatively impacted due to it and gets wrongly blamed for it.
-While it is true that CBD infused strains of cannabis can also produce a high.
+While it is true that CBD-infused strains of cannabis can also produce a high.
 It is actually the THC in them that produces the high, so CBD essentially does not because.

-A high inducing or the one that cannot intoxicate can both have both CBD and THC; it is essentially the difference in ratio between them is what can affect the outcome.
-If THC is high, you will indeed get high, and if CBD is higher than health benefits will be accrued.
-This phenomenon has been the focus of many different studies and researches.
-So it is highly likely the fetus is not going to be affected if you have taken CBD.
+A high inducing or one that cannot intoxicate can have both CBD and THC; it is essentially the difference in ratio between them that can affect the outcome.
+If THC is high, you will indeed get high, and if CBD is higher, then health benefits will be accrued.
+This phenomenon has been the focus of many different studies and research.
+So, it is highly likely the fetus is not going to be affected if you have taken CBD.

 It is a fact that the endocannabinoid system that encompasses the body also plays an important role in the development of the fetus during pregnancy.
 The Journal of Neuroendocrinology approves this fact, and things like this warrant more research and studies to be done to get to a more grounded conclusion.

-Although this is changing with more popularity of CBD, and now the researchers are putting their investigative eyes on CBD and pregnancy.
-Pharmacological Reviews suggests the endocannabinoid system in humans is prone to flaws, and that the use of phytocannabinoids shows “promise in a wide range of disparate diseases and pathological conditions.
+However, this is changing with the popularity of CBD, and now the researchers are putting their investigative eyes on CBD and pregnancy.
+Pharmacological Reviews suggest the endocannabinoid system in humans is prone to flaws and that the use of phytocannabinoids shows “promise in a wide range of disparate diseases and pathological conditions.

 Furthermore, the ECS system is so crucial in the development of the fetus that it can cause some unforeseen complications like ectopic pregnancies.
 This means the fertilized embryos were moved by the uterus and stayed in the fallopian tube.
 This is another example of how CBD can have an effect on pregnancy.